Buster Book Club

-We aim to engender a love of the English language and a lifelong enjoyment of reading and writing.
+We aim to foster a love of the English language and a lifelong enjoyment of reading and writing.
 We want Lunsford children to be confident and knowledgeable speakers, readers and writers, so we provide specific language learning opportunities as well as developing the skills of grammar, spelling, punctuation, style and composition across the curriculum.
 These essential life skills, once mastered, open a world of opportunities.
 We also want our children to have a neat handwriting style and an awareness of good presentation as we feel these are also essential life skills, in spite of today's technological world.
 We follow the 2014 National Curriculum.

 We encourage reading at all levels and hold various events throughout the year such as Book Fairs and reading afternoons that are designed to promote books and reading.

 All children have access to our school library, where there are lots of different book genres and types.
-We are currently in the process of updating this space and environment to make it even more welcoming and supportive to the children’s love of reading at Lunsford.

 In the delivery of the curriculum, each class closely studies a number of high quality text from which their reading and writing is developed.

 We also encourage the reading of poetry and borrowing of poetry books.